This is the second part of my “How to” webcomics in 2018 article. If you missed the first part (“Introduction”) you can find it here.

 - you are blessed with some sort of super power that helps you get in (the chances of likelyhood depend on the super power).

-Once uplon a time there was Project Wonderful… Today there’s only Google Adsense.
+Once upon a time there was Project Wonderful… Today there’s only Google Adsense.
 I don’t have much traffic on my website and, even after several months since I joined the program, I haven’t managed to make the 70 USD you need to withdraw your money yet.
-I can only guess that this tool becomes interesting once you have thousands of daily views (I’m still counting in hundreds, more often one).
+I can only guess that this tool becomes interesting once you have thousands of daily views (I’m still counting in hundreds, more often a single one).

 If you know someone who knows how to make the best out of Adsense please introduce them to this article so I can link up the content.

-If you’re not generating thousands of impressions yet you’re gonna need to focus on growing your audience first.
+If you’re not generating thousands of impressions yet, you’re gonna need to focus on growing your audience first.

 Suggestion: make your Instagram account a business account in order to be able to collect data about impressions and clicks.
 You’ll need them in order to establish your price when a sponsor comes knocking at your door.

 If you grow big enough you’ll start having companies knocking at your doors asking you to give them your prices for a story, a link or a post on Instagram (or whatever other support you grew on).
+When this happens you might wanna use Geek Smash or Social Bluebook Instagram social value calculators to start having an idea of how much you could charge and also to explore an influencer network, like Relatable Me.

 There we go: any artist who doesn’t live in a cave without internet has heard of these platforms at least once.